lowlydba/expressdb.io/sql-server-express-hardware-limitations.md

 trying to utilize many databases on a single instance, it might become obvious that more resources are needed.

-::: tip Note
+::: warning Note
-SQL Server Express can utilize *at most* 1410MB of RAM and either 1 socket or 4 cores - whichever is less ([depending on the version](/which-sql-server-express-version-to-use)).
+SQL Server Express can utilize *at most* 1410MB of RAM and either 1 socket or 4 cores - whichever is less [depending on the version](/which-sql-server-express-version-to-use).
 :::

 ## Multiple Instances on One Machine